elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-an-authors-professional-affiliations-and-expert-credentials-influence-their-purpose-in-writing.md

 url: /learn/education-studies/questions/how-can-an-authors-professional-affiliations-and-expert-credentials-influence-their-purpose-in-writing
 score: -1.0
 related_article1:
-    id: 162565
+    id: 162272
-    title: How can you assess the trustworthiness of information and the author's intentions in a text?
+    title: >-
+        What criteria should be used to evaluate an author's credibility and the quality of evidence in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-assess-the-trustworthiness-of-information-and-the-authors-intentions-in-a-text
+    url: /learn/education-studies/questions/what-criteria-should-be-used-to-evaluate-an-authors-credibility-and-the-quality-of-evidence-in-a-text
 related_article2:
-    id: 162567
+    id: 162262
-    title: How does the ecological footprint of a diet relate to its environmental impact and sustainable eating practices?
+    title: >-
+        What strategies can be employed to identify bias and persuasive techniques in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-ecological-footprint-of-a-diet-relate-to-its-environmental-impact-and-sustainable-eating-practices
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-to-identify-bias-and-persuasive-techniques-in-a-text
 related_article3:
-    id: 162253
+    id: 162563
-    title: What are some key questions to ask when determining an author's purpose?
+    title: >-
+        How does the structure of a text contribute to its overall effectiveness in communication?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-key-questions-to-ask-when-determining-an-authors-purpose
+    url: /learn/education-studies/questions/how-does-the-structure-of-a-text-contribute-to-its-overall-effectiveness-in-communication
 related_article4:
-    id: 162256
+    id: 162561
+    title: >-
-    title: What questions can help identify an author's point of view in a text?
+        How can you evaluate the credibility and relevance of evidence presented in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-questions-can-help-identify-an-authors-point-of-view-in-a-text
+    url: /learn/education-studies/questions/how-can-you-evaluate-the-credibility-and-relevance-of-evidence-presented-in-a-text
 related_article5:
-    id: 162561
+    id: 162562
-    title: How can you evaluate the credibility and relevance of evidence presented in a text?
+    title: >-
+        What are the characteristics of cause-and-effect and compare-and-contrast text structures?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-evaluate-the-credibility-and-relevance-of-evidence-presented-in-a-text
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-causeandeffect-and-compareandcontrast-text-structures
 ---

 &nbsp;